in gromos force fields, PRO-NH n-terminus type is missing a dihedral term between CD-N-CA-C atoms.

 Could you give some more detail?
 Please explain what the correct dihedral term is (ideally with citation) and a pointer to the line and file where it is missing.
 Also please say in what Gromacs version it is wrong.
 Ideally you could upload a fixed version to gerrit.gromacs.org.

-#3 Updated by Drazen Petrov over 5 years ago
+#3 Updated by Drazen Petrov about 6 years ago

 This is more of a gromos force field problem than a gromacs problem, meaning, the error is in the n-terminus database file of different gromos force fields (*n.tdb files) and the error is in all versions.